An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 The proof of Theorem \ref{Theorem:SampleLines} can be found, e.g., in \cite{ChazelleBook}.
 It is established by applying the Epsilon Net Theorem to the range space in which every vertex set is a finite family $\L$ of lines in $\reals^2$, and each hyperedge consists of all the lines in $\L$ that are crossed by some segment in $\reals^2$.

-An easy consequence of Theorem \ref{Theorem:SampleLines} is that, with probability at least $1/2$, every trapezoidal cell of the induced vertical decomposition $\Sigma(\R)$ is crossed by at most $4C(m/r)\log r$ lines of $\L$; in other words, it serves as an $\left(\frac{4C\log r}{r}\right)$-cutting of $\L$.
+An easy consequence of Theorem \ref{Theorem:SampleLines} is that, with probability at least $1/2$, every (open) trapezoidal cell of the induced vertical decomposition $\Sigma(\R)$ is crossed by at most $4C(m/r)\log r$ lines of $\L$.
+In other words, it serves as a $\left(\frac{4C\log r}{r}\right)$-cutting of $\L$.
+Despite a marginally sub-optimal bound on the number of cells (in the terms of $\vartheta:=4C\log r/r$), the simplicity of $\Sigma(\R)$ will prove beneficial for our ad-hoc argument in Section \ref{Subsec:2}.

 \paragraph{The zone.} Let $\Sigma$ be a family of open cells in $\reals^2$ (e.g., the above arrangement $\A(\L)$ or its refinement $\Sigma(\L)$).
 The {\it zone} of a convex set $K\subset \reals^2$ in $\Sigma$ is the subset of all the cells in $\Sigma$ that intersect $K$.